 Pluto in Scorpio 1984–1996 began snakelike in the depths of Ronald Reagan’s America when Prince, MTV and hair metal ruled the entertainment world.
 Cocaine, flashy clothes, greed is good, the story began.
 Half way through, Scorpio took wing like an eagle, Clinton was elected and the internet boom began.
 It seemed the world was changing for the better.
-THe sincerity of grunge replaced hair metal and Kurt Cobain with his intimations of Keats replaced Axel Rose as the symbol of dark and deep animus.
+The sincerity of grunge replaced hair metal and Kurt Cobain with his intimations of Keats replaced Axel Rose as the symbol of dark and deep animus.
 A feminine friendly archetype imprinted a few years worth of teens.
-Hip hop opened the eyes of the world to life in American gbettoes, consequently rosy cheeked boys in Mt.
+Hip hop opened the eyes of the world to life in American ghettos, consequently rosy cheeked boys in Mt.
 Shasta flashed gang signs (and probably still do).

-Out from under the eagle wing also came riot grrrl, a bona-fide countercultural movement of young female writers, musicians and artists, who liberated thousands of themselves.
+Out from under the eagle wing also came riot grrrl, a bonafide counter-cultural movement of young female writers, musicians and artists, who liberated thousands of themselves.
 It seemed the world might change forever as a generation of girls woke to demand an end to rape culture.
 News spread like wildfire, first flying from copiers in parent’s offices, or on Kinko’s machines jimmied with 7/11 slurpy straws, then by emails and websites.

 But along came 1996.
-Where Scorpio was all about water, female, deep dark depths and revealed secrets of sex and death, Sagittarius enters horse hung and full of charismatic bullshit swagger.
+Where Scorpio was all about water, femaleness, deep dark depths and revealed secrets of sex and death, Sagittarius enters horse hung and full of charismatic bullshit swagger.
 The sky is the limit!
 There are no borders or boundaries!
 Sports rule!
 Kurt was dead.
 Limp Bizkit topped the charts.
 Jocks could safely mosh again.
 1996 brought the Gingrich revolution that tied Bill Clinton’s hands, for better or worse.
 The set up for the appointment of President George W. Bush.

 At the end of Pluto in Sagittarius, rock bands were less popular than the video game Rock Band.
 Kids become popular by playing Guitar Hero instead of playing guitar; the first two lines of Guy Debord’s masterpiece The Society of the Spectacle personified: “In societies dominated by modern conditions of production, life is presented as an immense accumulation of spectacles.
 Everything that was directly lived has receded into a representation.”